 - Salt & Pepper to taste

-- Combine all ingredients in bowl.
+- Combine all ingredients in bowl and mix.

-- Add additional mayonnaise to taste.
+- Add additional mayonnaise or spices to taste.

 Honestly.
 The crispness of the lettuce against the creaminess of the mayonnaise is wonderfully delicious.
 The flavours of the salad are all very distinct.
 The slight hints of curry and cayenne pepper are met with the odd sweet burst of apple and raisin.
-Add in the freshness of the celery and the crunch of the toasted pecans and you have the perfect Curried Chicken Salad.
+Add in the freshness of the celery and the crunch of the toasted pecans and you have the perfect Curry Chicken Salad.